Hullow/Minishell/Documentation/Shell-functioning.md

     > A **control operator** or a **redirection operator**.
 Operators contain at least one unquoted metacharacter.
 - Tokens are separated by [metacharacters](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Definitions):
 	> A character that, when unquoted, separates words:
-	- space, tab, newline
+	- space, tab, newline (whitespace)
 	- `|` (pipe)
 	- `<`, `>` (redirection)
 	- (`&` , `;` , `(`, `)`. `=> don't implement`)
-- Metacharacters between quotes are not interpreted as metacharacers, except for `$` between double quotes
+- Metacharacters and other special characters between quotes are not interpreted, except for `$` between double quotes
 - Redirections operators:
 	- `> < <> >& <& <<< << >> &>> &> >|`
 ### 2.1.
 [Quoting rules](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Quoting)
 - Tokenization follows the quoting rules:
-> Quoting is used to remove the special meaning of certain characters or words to the shell.
-Quoting can be used to disable special treatment for special characters, (..), and to prevent parameter expansion.
+> Quoting is used to remove the special meaning of certain characters or words to the shell, including to prevent parameter expansion.
 > Each of the shell metacharacters has special meaning to the shell and must be quoted if it is to represent itself.
 - Quoting mechanisms:
 	- Single quotes `'`: